February 24th - 2:30am - Operation "Florida or Bust!!" -

 enormous cargo planes in fact he wanted to fly next to them and even stood on one, but the little blades of a M*A*S*H unit helicopter scared him, go figure!

-their way of achieving that goal.
-With the very talented worship team and since it was previously a concert hall, the sound system was great.
-You felt like you in
+was previously a concert hall, the sound system was great.
+You felt like you were in the middle of a concert.
+Once the choir and orchestra were finished the stage

 The welcoming entrance to the church